Tropical storm warnings issued for Puerto Rico, Virgin Islands with Isaias likely to form

 Depending on PTC9′s track, gusty winds and heavy downpours are possible in the Leeward Islands late Tuesday and Wednesday and Puerto Rico on Wednesday or Thursday.
 The rainfall is good news for Puerto Rico, which has suffered a severe drought recently.

-After its potential encounters with Puerto Rico and Hispaniola, a sprawling high pressure system over the Atlantic may force soon-to-be Isaias west-northwestward, bringing it precariously close to the Bahamas and the southeastern United States this weekend.
+After its potential encounters with Puerto Rico and Hispaniola, a sprawling high-pressure system over the Atlantic may force soon-to-be Isaias west-northwestward, bringing it precariously close to the Bahamas and the Southeastern United States this weekend.

-The National Hurricane Center anticipates Isaias to remain at tropical storm intensity, due to strong upper level winds that could limit its intensity, while it passes near or over several islands in the Bahamas before potentially making landfall in Florida over the weekend.
+The National Hurricane Center expects Isaias to remain at tropical storm intensity, due to strong upper-level winds that could limit its intensity, while it passes near or over several islands in the Bahamas before potentially making landfall in Florida over the weekend.

 Hurricane season historically peaks in mid-September, so months of the season are left to go.